allofw/Training/README.md

 test repository, unstable

-new text, edited in branch-test, try to merge
+new text, edited in branch-test, try to merge - works!